getpelican/pelican-plugins/Readme.rst

 Collate content           Makes categories of content available to the template as lists through a ``collations`` attribute

+Cookie hint               Adds a small banner at the bottom of every html page which shows the user the this website uses cookies (DSGVO)

 Creole reader             Allows you to write your posts using the wikicreole syntax

 Custom article URLs       Adds support for defining different default URLs for different categories